About the News-Register

 The newspaper traces its family tree through two branches, back to 1866.

 First Branch: The Lafayette Courier started in 1866, and by 1872 became the Yamhill County Reporter based in McMinnville.
 In 1905 the Reporter merged with the McMinnville News (founded 1901) to form the News-Reporter.

 Second Branch: The Oregon Register started in 1881 in Lafayette, and the West Side Telephone was founded in 1886 in McMinnville.
 Those two newspapers merged to form the Telephone-Register, which was purchased in 1928 by Lars Bladine of Iowa.
 His eldest son, Jack, came first to McMinnville to begin family operation of the newspaper.

 Branches Merge: In 1953, Jack and his brother, Phil Bladine, purchased the News-Reporter and merged it with the Telephone-Register, forming the News-Register.
-They published that newspaper six days a week until 1958, then returned to twice-weekly.
-In 1976 it became a tri-weekly, and in 2009 it became a semi-weekly with deliveries Wednesday afternoon and Saturday morning.
+They published that newspaper six days a week until 1958, then published twice-weekly.
+In 1976 the paper became a tri-weekly, later twice-weekly and back to tri-weekly before settling on its current schedule of Tuesday-Friday delivery via U.S Postal Service.
 A "total market coverage" publication, "The Post," is mailed to all non-subscribers in the local market.

 Lars Bladine was publisher of The Telephone-Register until his death in 1941.
 Under his leadership, and with Jack Bladine as editor, the paper was named Oregon's best weekly in 1931 and 1935, and was named the nation's best weekly newspaper in 1939.